Share Your Story with Us

 On Saturday 19 November, young people participating in this project interviewed members of the public who have submitted stories via the online form and at our Open Day, and audience members of all ages for Wind in the Willows; this footage will be included in our new film.

-Ms Dorothy Heard, now living in Australia, contacted us and we have received diary entries from her late husband Dennis Saint who started working at the Empire in 1942 aged 14 years old.
+Ms Dorothy Heard, now living in Australia, contacted us and we have received diary entries from her late husband Dennis Heard who started working at the Empire in 1942 aged 14 years old.
 Dorothy was an usherette at the Empire where they met and were married for 65 years.
 The diary entries include accounts of ‘secret’ war time D Day briefings for troops and blackouts.
-Dorothy has kindly sent copies of two photos of her husband, herself and colleagues (below) on the roof which was ‘set out as the bridge of a ship with a wheel house complete with steering wheel and the around the railings life buoys from all the pre-war liners’.
+Dorothy has kindly sent copies of two photos of her husband, herself and colleagues (below) on the roof which was ‘set out as the bridge of a ship with a wheel house complete with steering wheel and around the railings life buoys from all the pre-war liners’.

 "I will always remember where I was on Decimal Day, 15th February 1971.
 I was up in the "Gods" at the Gaumont with some friends.
 We had a great evening seeing Frankie Valli and the Four Seasons.
 At the interval we all bought the usual ice creams and I believe it was the first time I had purchased anything with the new decimal coins.
 A great show & a night I will always remember for more than one reason." – Brain Smith